-The annual general meeting, held on 12 May 2020, gave the board authorization to increase the Company's share capital by up to NOK 19,084,662 to enable the Company to conduct share issues in an effective manner.
+The annual general meeting, held on 12 May 2021, gave the board authorization to increase the Company's share capital by up to NOK 18,150,000 to enable the Company to conduct share issues in an effective manner.
 The board of directors was also granted authorization to deviate from the shareholder's preferential rights when using the authorization.

-At the extraordinary general meeting held on 19 June 2020, the board of directors was given an authorization to increase the Company's share capital for the option program by up to NOK 6,113,751.
+Moreover, the board of directors was given an authorization to increase the Company's share capital for the option program by up to NOK 7,930,000, out of which NOK 1,660,000 can be used to issue shares to board members under options granted to board members in 2019 and 2020.
 The authorization covers capital increases by way of contributions in kind, but does not cover capital increases in connection with mergers, and the board may decide that the shareholders' pre-emption right to the new shares can be deviated from.
-The authorization is limited in time until the 2021 general meeting or 30 June 2021, whichever comes first.
+The authorization is limited in time until the 2022 general meeting or 30 June 2022, whichever comes first.